eaton11/ChainGang/README.md

 ###Feature Roadmap
 Future features that are on the list:
 - add lots of common HTML attributes
-- allow for sibling chaining
 - allow for simple data binding
-- develop form chaining features
+- develop chaining features for HTML forms
-- develope chaining for more specialized html elements
+- develop chaining for more specialized html elements